Online

 What to expect

-With a year of research and development under our communal belt, we’re confident that this year’s Symposium will be as lively and interactive and welcoming as usual.
-The weekend from July 9th-11th 2021 will be a full-time immersion in gatherings for keynote talks, papers, meals as well as educational and other inspiring activities.
-As in 2020, discussions and on-line meetings will then continue until August 1st, the Grande Finale of the Symposium.
+The Weekend will be a full-time immersion in gatherings for keynote talks, papers, meals as well as educational and other inspiring activities.
+Online, recordings, additional content, panel discussions and social meetings will then follow during the Conference, until the Grand Online-Finale of the Symposium.

 A symposium for everyone